marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

 ## Phase 4: Reading from the API

-Let's pause to recap where we are.
-We have access to the Trello API, and we've used it to read and write data manually.
-We have an app that can read JSON data and turn it into objects that we can render.
-Any guesses what the final couple of steps are?

-Ask Ethan for a delicious PB&J sandwich?
-Ask Serry for some of that chicory coffee?
-(Actually, that doesn't sound like a bad meal...)

-Close.
-Actually, we still need to wire up our app to the API so that we can read data from the cloud, and write our changes back to the cloud.
-This is the most important part of this project, so let's get started.

-We love you--you should know that by now--but you're on your own for this part.
-It's your time to fly, butterfly.
-Here are some hints to get you on your way:

 - You should be working in `data_model.js`.
 You shouldn't need to modify the HTML, CSS, or events code.